Event Format

 American Hospital Association

-By attending the AHA Leadership virtual panel discussion "AI in Action: What’s Working Now in Workforce and Clinical Care" offered by the AHA, participants may earn up to 1 ACHE Qualified Education Hour toward initial certification or recertification of the Fellow of the American College of Healthcare Executives (FACHE) designation.
+By attending the AHA Leadership virtual panel discussions "AI in Action: What’s Working Now in Workforce and Clinical Care" offered by the AHA, participants may earn up to 1 ACHE Qualified Education Hour toward initial certification or recertification of the Fellow of the American College of Healthcare Executives (FACHE) designation.

 Sponsored By